shreyask-1/trading-bot/README.md

   MACD crossover direction, support/resistance (10-day swings), gap %, % off
   the 52-week high/low, relative volume, days until earnings, VWAP, and opening-range status.
-- **Confidence-based sizing** — Gemini returns a `confidence` 0-100 and the code converts it: 90+ → 8% of equity, 80+ → 5%, 70+ → 3%, 60+ → 2%, below
-  60 → skipped.
-Raw dollar amounts are ignored when confidence is present.
+- **Confidence gating** — Gemini returns a `confidence` 0-100.
+In the default flat-sizing mode, confidence gates eligibility but does not make a high-confidence trade larger.
+Risk-parity and exposure caps can still make the final amount smaller; raw dollar amounts are never allowed to bypass those controls.

 ## Smarter exits (in addition to per-trade stops)